GTBitsOfGood/nextjs-starter/CODETOUR.md

   * Mongoose models should be placed within the `server/mongodb/models` directory.
     * The export for each model should follow the template:
       `export default mongoose.models.User ?? mongoose.model("User", UserSchema);`
-  * MongoDB (using Mongoose) actions should be placed within the `server/mongodb/actions` directory.
+  * MongoDB (using Mongoose) actions (i.e. queries and operations) should be placed within the `server/mongodb/actions` directory.
     * Each file should use the same name as the model, and include all related actions.
     * Each file needs to import `import mongoDB from "../index";`, and each function needs to include `await mongoDB();` (once per function) before any interactions are made with the database.